-Veterinary legislation should provide a basis for actions to address the animal welfare related requirements in the Terrestrial Code.
+Veterinary legislation should provide a basis for actions to address the animal welfare related requirements in Section 7.

 To this end, the legislation should contain, as a minimum, a legal definition of cruelty as an offence, and provisions for direct intervention of the Competent Authority in the case of neglect by animal keepers.